cms-sw/cmssw/Alignment/OfflineValidation/README.md

 Variable | Default value | Explanation
 -------- | ------------- | -----------
-drawTrackQA            | false | Draw the track QA plots (number of vertices, tracks per vertex, track pT, track phi, and track eta). drawYearLines          | false | Draw vertical lines to trend plot marking for example different years of data taking. runsForLines           | [0] | List of run numbers to which the vertical draws in the trend plots are drawn. lumiPerIovFile         | "lumiPerRun_Run2.txt" | File containing integrated luminosity for each IOV. drawPlotsForEachIOV    | false | true: For profile plots, draw the profiles separately for each IOV defined in the lumiPerIovFile. false: Only draw plots integrated over all IOVs. nIovInOnePlot          | 1 | Number of successive IOV:s drawn in a single plot is profile plots are drawn for each IOV. useLuminosityForTrends | true | true: For trend plots, make the width of the x-axis bin for each IOV proportional to the integrated luminosity within that IOV. false: Each IOV has the same bin width in x-axis. skipRunsWithNoData     | false | true: If an IOV defined in lumiPerIovFile does not have any data, do not draw empty space to the x-axis for this IOV. false: Draw empty space for IOV:s with no data. widePtBinBorders       | [3,5,10,20,50,100] | List for pT borders used in wide pT bin profiles.
+drawTrackQA            | false | Draw the track QA plots (number of vertices, tracks per vertex, track pT, track phi, and track eta). lumiPerIovFile         | "lumiPerRun_Run2.txt" | File containing integrated luminosity for each IOV. iovListMode            | "run" | If "IOV", the plot legends are drawn as IOV NNN-NNN.
+Otherwise they are Run NNN. legendTextForAllRuns   | "All" | String referring to all runs included in the file.
+If you want better description than "all", you can set this to for example "Run2018A" or similar. drawPlotsForEachIOV    | false | true: Draw the dxy and dz histograms and profiles separately for each IOV defined in the lumiPerIovFile. false: Only draw plots integrated over all IOVs. widePtBinBorders       | [3,5,10,20,50,100] | List for pT borders used in wide pT bin profiles.
 Also the trend plots are calculated using these pT borders.
 This needs to be set to same value as the profilePtBorders variable used in the corresponding validation analysis.
 The all-in-one config does this automatically for you. normalizeQAplots       | true | true: For track QA plots, normalize each distribution with its integral. false: No normalization for QA plots, show directly the counts. makeIovlistForSlides   | false | true: Create a text file to be used as input for prepareSlides.sh script for making latex presentation template with profile plots from each IOV. false: Do not do this.